under-view/kmsroots/docs/dma-buf.rst

 		| Array size of :c:member:`syncFileFds`

 	:c:member:`syncFileFds`
-		| Pointer to an array of file descriptors of size :c:member:`syncFileFdsCount`.
+		| Pointer to an array of file descriptors used for synchronization
-		| These file descriptors make be import to a graphics API primitive.
+		| of size :c:member:`syncFileFdsCount`.
+These file descriptors may
-		| In Vulkan you can imported via
+		| be imported to a graphics API primitive.
+In Vulkan you can import via
 		| (`VkImportSemaphoreFdInfoKHR`_ -> `vkImportSemaphoreFdKHR`_)
 		| or by making a call to :c:func:`kmr_vk_sync_obj_import_external_sync_fd`